by Alice A. McCarthy, MBA

 Different types of strategies include:

-Your doctor may prescribe drugs to control the panic and physical symptoms of claustrophobia.
-These include antidepressants and antianxiety agents.
+Your doctor may prescribe medications to control the panic and physical symptoms of claustrophobia.
+These include antidepressants and antianxiety drugs.
 They will not cure the condition but are often helpful when used with psychotherapy.

-There are no known ways to prevent claustrophobia.
+There are no current guidelines to prevent claustrophobia.

 Anxiety and Depression Association of America